 He was a member of the House of Lords from 2003 - 2013 speaking on criminal and restorative justice issues, the environment and urban regeneration.
 He served on the House of Lords Communications Committee.

-In 2009 the Bishop was appointed by the Home Secretary to chair the Hillsborough Independent Panel examining all the documentation concerning the death of 96 Liverpool football fans at the 1989 FA Cup Semi-final.
+In 2009 the Bishop was appointed by the Home Secretary to chair the Hillsborough Independent Panel examining all the documentation concerning the death of 96 (now 97) Liverpool football fans at the 1989 FA Cup Semi-final.
 The Panel reported in September 2012 and this led to the quashing of the original inquests.
-He served as Adviser to the Home Secretary on Hillsborough as new investigations proceed, chairing a Forum that brought together the Families of the 96 with the Independent Police Complaints Commission, the Crown Prosecution Service and Operation Resolve.
+He served as Adviser to the Home Secretary on Hillsborough as new investigations proceeded, chairing a Forum that brought together the Families of the 96 with the Independent Police Complaints Commission, the Crown Prosecution Service and Operation Resolve.
 This enabled them to be informed of the investigations into the deaths of their loved ones.

 He has a particular interest in environmental issues.
 He founded Faiths4Change which brings together people of all faiths working on environmental projects.